Sessions will be held at St. Mary Catholic Church in Vinton. Retreats will be held at the Shalom Spirituality Center in Dubuque.

 As we continue to delve into the sacraments, this session will focus on the Sacraments of Healing (Anointing of the Sick and Reconciliation) and the Sacraments of Service (Marriage and Holy Orders).
 Having a sacramental worldview impacts our lives as Christian disciples in our homes, workplaces, parishes, and communities.

-Year Two Sessions (2024-2025)
+Year Two (2026-2027)

-Topic: Catholic Morality (Part 1)
+Topic: Principles of Catholic Morality

 Jesus teaches us that the two greatest commandments are to love God and to love our neighbor.
 Through God's grace, we are called to live virtuous lives that radiate faith, hope, and love to the world.
 This session will provide an opportunity to reflect on the moral teachings of the Catholic Church, especially in light of our relationship with God.